amiramusannef/final_novelty_credit_card_fraud_detection/README.md

 Goal: Optimizing fraud detection model performance while making the predictions of the model more understandable and transparent by visualizing which features influence their decisions.

 ## General Acknowledgement
-This model was developed based on a [Kaggle notebook by Shalinee Kumari](https://github.com/Shalinee13/Credit-Card-Fraud-Detection-using-ML-models) which provided data understanding, EDA, model building and model evaluation.
+The notebook was developed based on a [Kaggle notebook by Shalinee Kumari](https://github.com/Shalinee13/Credit-Card-Fraud-Detection-using-ML-models) which provided data understanding, EDA, model building and model evaluation.

 **Modifications and Contributions:**
 - Added hybrid sampling (SMOTETomek)